timholy/Rebugger.jl/docs/src/usage.md

 #### "Missing" methods from stacktraces

-In the example above, you may have noticed the warning about the `@colorant_str` macro being omitted from the "captured" (interactive) expressions comprising the stacktrace.
-Macros are not traced.

-When many methods use keyword arguments, the apparent difference between the "real" stacktrace and the "captured" stacktrace can be quite dramatic:
+Sometimes, there's a large difference between the "real" stacktrace and the "captured" stacktrace:

 ```julia
 julia> using Pkg